gottajsx/blog-gottajsx/content/posts/2025-05-18-linux-proton-openvpn.md

 +++
 authors = ["Lone Coder"]
-title = "How to manually configure OpenVPN for Proton VPN in Linux" date = "2025-04-18" description = "Configure OpenVPN for Proton VPN" tags = [
+title = "How to Manually Configure OpenVPN for Proton VPN in Linux" date = "2025-04-18" description = "Configure OpenVPN for Proton VPN" tags = [